milonmaze/privacy-terms-observatory/www.cloudflare.com/cookie-policy.md

 We do not sell, rent, or share personal information with third parties for their direct marketing purposes as defined under the California Shine the Light Act (Civil Code Sec.
 1798.83).
 We do permit third parties to collect personal information as described in our Privacy Policy for the business purposes described here.

-You may opt out of Targeting cookies through the "Cookie Preferences" or “Do Not Sell or Share My Personal Information” links on cloudflare.com or through the links listed below.
+You may opt out of Targeting cookies through the "Cookie Preferences" (or, in the United States, the “Your Privacy Choices” link) on cloudflare.com or through the links listed below.
 If you wish to opt-out of cookies that collect information to serve you interest-based ads generally, you may opt-out by clicking here (or if located in the European Union or United Kingdom, click here).

 Some of the Targeting cookies we use are: